Team Members

 Bio

-Alaine Kalder joined NMCS as the organization’s first HR Generalist in February 2020.
-Alaine was promoted to HR Manager in October 2021.
+Alaine Kalder joined NMCS as the organization’s first HR Generalist in February 2020 and was promoted to HR Manager in October 2021.
 Prior to NMCS, Alaine worked in Human Resources at VIP Petcare, with a focus on recruiting, talent management, and employee relations.
-She holds a Bachelor of Arts degree from University of Illinois, Chicago and PHRca certification.
+She holds two Bachelor of Arts degrees (Psychology and Gender and Women's Studies) from the University of Illinois, Chicago, a PHRca certification, and a Human Resource Management Certificate from Sonoma State University.

-Alaine Kalder joined NMCS as the organization’s first HR Generalist in February 2020.
-Alaine was promoted to HR Manager in October 2021.
+Alaine Kalder joined NMCS as the organization’s first HR Generalist in February 2020 and was promoted to HR Manager in October 2021.
 Prior to NMCS, Alaine worked in Human Resources at VIP Petcare, with a focus on recruiting, talent management, and employee relations.
-She holds a Bachelor of Arts degree from University of Illinois, Chicago and PHRca certification.
+She holds two Bachelor of Arts degrees (Psychology and Gender and Women's Studies) from the University of Illinois, Chicago, a PHRca certification, and a Human Resource Management Certificate from Sonoma State University.

 Michelle Keane